johnbartholomew/ikarus/readme.txt

 Missing Functionality:
 - The code is not cross-platform - it does not build on Linux.
 This wouldn't be technically difficult to do, but would take time that I don't want to spend if it's not necessary.
 If this is a problem and you really want to build it yourself and run it on Linux, email me and I'll do the necessary conversion.
-- The constraints on the human are not set up correctly at the moment (but constraints on the simple and snake skeletons work reasonably well)
+- The constraints on the human don't work well in controlling the spine.

 -- John Bartholomew (jb5950)